localstack/localstack-blog.github.io/content/2024-03-19-building-localstack-with-localstack/index.md

 With just a few of many LocalStack features, we streamline our developer experience and improve the local development setup even further:

 -   Our infrastructure, containing our Lambdas, is deployed in hot-reload mode, which makes LocalStack watch the Lambdas for any changes.
--   We can trigger these Lambda either during integration tests or by invoking them manually — or through the locally running web application.
+-   We can trigger these Lambdas either during integration tests or by invoking them manually — or through the locally running web application.
 -   We can make on-the-fly changes to the function and subsequent executions of the affected Lambda will change depending on the adjustments made.

 This is especially useful during development, as well as our extensive integration test suites, where developers can iterate quickly without the need to wait for code changes to be applied.